 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

 The pricing rules in Section 3 of the CAP Code apply across all sectors and marketing communications covered by the CAP Code.
-If marketers are not quoting prices they do not need to refer to additional fees.
+However there are some legal limitations on what can be charged to tenants for rental properties.

 - Property portals should provide clear access to information about agent’s fees